nathtiekk/tp/docs/DeveloperGuide.md

        Expected: Person added successfully into the end of the list, and their details are displayed in the status message.

     1. Incorrect add commands to try: `add n/bobby`, `...`<br>
-       Expected: Person not added into the list, error details are displayed in the status message.
+       Expected: Person not added into the list, error details are displayed in the status message and command entered stays in the command box.

 2. Adding a person with duplicate policy number into InsureBook

     1. Prerequisites: There exist a person with the same policy number in the list as the person that is being added.

     1. Test case: `add n/Alan Lim p/98761234 e/alan@gmail.com a/alan drive pol/123456`<br>
-       Expected: Person not added into the list, error details are displayed in the status message.
+       Expected: Person not added into the list, error details are displayed in the status message and command entered stays in the command box.

 ### Editing a person